 Do you ever feel that regardless of how much you stretch your muscles feel incredibly tight?
 It could be because your tissue lacks extensibility which is essentially its capability of being extended.
 This is different than flexibility because flexibility affects the entire muscle or tendon while extensibility deals directly with the individual fibers that make up those muscles and tendons.
 (Fleet Hartford)

 So, what do we do?
 Feel the heat!
 When body tissues are heated to 45ºC or 113 ºF and then stretched they begin to exhibit a non-elastic residual elongation that persists after the stretch is removed.
 Research shows that this does not occur in these same tissues when they are not heated, and repeated sessions can produce a 10 -18% increase in the length of tissues that were warmed and stretched.
 Therefore, exposure to infrared can assist with flexibility and tissue lengthening.

 Infrared exposure can work on stiff and sore muscles to improve flexibility.
 Exposing the body to infrared heat can be especially valuable for those experiencing pain in the with ligaments, joint capsules, tendons, and fascia.
 Fascia is the fibrous tissue that encompasses our muscles and other organs, very important for flexibility.
 Experiments exhibited that low-force stretching could produce significant residual elongation when heat is applied together with stretching or range-of-motion exercises.

-As we’ve uncovered, infrared heat has many uses and can improve your wellness in a variety of ways.
+As we’ve uncovered, infrared heat has many uses and can improve your wellness in a variety of ways shop.
 If you have a specific goal, ailment or focus for your sessions, it can be helpful to note how you feel before, during and after your sessions.
 Doing so can assist with tracking progress as well as noticing improvements!